temporalio/documentation/docs/glossary.md

 #### [Failover](/self-hosted-guide/multi-cluster-replication) <!--[Failover](/cloud/multi-region)-->

 A Failover shifts Workflow Execution processing from an active Temporal Service to a standby Temporal Service during outages or other incidents.
-Standby Clusters use [Multi-Cluster Replication](#multi-cluster-replication) to duplicate data and prevent data loss during failover.
+Standby Namespaces use replication to duplicate data and prevent data loss during Failover.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_